badking01/test/CHINA_SESSION_CONTROL.md

 6. Does the visual prove the voice?
 7. Are abstract ideas converted into concrete images?
 8. Can the viewer understand the visual without reading text or generic paperwork?
-9. Are Veo clips under 8 seconds?
+9. Is generated-video logic stable and trim-friendly instead of exact-duration-driven?
-10. Are long visual progressions split into multiple states?
+10. Are long visual progressions split into multiple projectbeat shots or approved shot_type units?
-11. Is the historical period protected by era lock?
+11. Is the historical period protected by CHINA_ERA_LOCK_NEW.md?
+12. For EP00, does it use the EP00 Default Visual-Era Anchor unless overridden?
-12. Is the output format clean and usable?
+13. Is the output format clean and usable?
-13. Is the workflow still solo-creator friendly?
+14. Is the workflow still solo-creator friendly?
-14. Did the assistant avoid creating unnecessary files?
+15. Did the assistant avoid creating unnecessary files?
-15. Can the user copy-paste the output into the next production step?
+16. Can the user copy-paste the output into the next production step?
 ```

 If an output fails the checklist, revise before finalizing.